 A visually stunning art gallery located at the heart of Whitworth Park, with a collection containing around 55,000 items.

-Take a look at the Festival of Libraries, a five-day multi-venue celebration of Greater Manchester’s libraries and the extraordinary stories of everyday creativity that happen within them.
-As ever there are some great lit events at Blackwell’s this month as well as Manchester Poetry Library’s Love to Read programme.
+June, of course, means the return of the Festival of Libraries.
+Take a look at their five-day multi-venue celebration of Greater Manchester’s libraries and the extraordinary stories of everyday creativity that happen within them.

 Top things to do this month